 Franck Evin

-Since 2012 Franck Evin has been head of lighting at the Zurich Opera, while simultaneously working as a freelance lighting designer on opera productions all over the world, including the Paris Opéra, La Scala, Milan, the Teatro La Fenice in Venice, Opera Vlaanderen, the opera houses in Oslo, Stockholm, Tokyo, Amsterdam, Munich and Graz, and the Bayreuth and Salzburg Festivals.
-He first worked at Salzburg in 2016 as the lighting designer on Reinhard von der Thannen’s production of Gounod’s Faust.
+Since 2012 Franck Evin has been head of lighting at the Zurich Opera House.
+He simultaneously works freelance as a lighting designer for productions internationally, including for the Paris Opéra, La Scala, Milan, the Teatro La Fenice in Venice, Opera Vlaanderen, the opera houses of Oslo, Stockholm, Tokyo, Amsterdam, Munich and Graz and at the Bayreuth Festival and the Salzburg Festival, where he made his debut in 2016 as the lighting designer for Reinhard von der Thannen’s production of Gounod’s Faust.

-In March 2006 Franck Evin was awarded the German Theatre Prize Opus in the category of lighting design.
+In March 2006 Franck Evin was awarded the German stage prize Opus in the category of lighting design.

 read more collapse